posva/talk-data-loaders/slides-en.md

 ```

 <!--
-But lazy loaders abort the navigation if an error is thrown.
+But non-lazy loaders abort the navigation if an error is thrown.

 [click] But we can still define expected errors in the `error` option.
 This way, the navigation isn't aborted only if the error is expected.